 Hiking Trail Prices

 The prices of the trails per person vary, depending on the particular trail chosen, the number of nights involved, whether you choose to include a guided rock art walk and the number of persons in the group.
 The maximum group size varies from trail to trail, depending on accommodation and transport limitations.
 It may be possible to accommodate groups of up to ten persons on some of our trails, but please consult the Reservation Office about this.
 Smaller groups are accepted, but the cost per person then increases.
 Contact the Reservation Office for special offers which are often available on the our trails.
-For our trails the price ranges per person per trail for groups of six from 1 March 2015 to 28 February 2016 are as follows:
+For our trails the price ranges per person per trail for groups of six from 1 March 2016 to 28 February 2017 are as follows: